APrettyCoolProgram/DotfilesAndGistsEtc/template/visual-studio/csharp/dotnet-core-csharp-wpf-template/README.md

 The next time you start Visual Studio 2019, the project template will be available to use.

 # Creating dotnet-core-csharp-wpf-template
 These are the steps to that I used to create this template.
-You can also view the template [source code](template/visual-studio/csharp/dotnet-core-csharp-wpf-template/src)
+You can also view the template [source code](src).

 ### Create a new project
 1. Create a new WPF App (.NET Core) project.